lillaszulyovszky/ironhack-case-study-classification/README.md

 Use the given data set to find out what characteristics impact the customers decision on accepting or declining our credit card offer.

 **Problem:**
-Can we predict if our customer accepts or declines the credit card offer?<br/>
+Can we build a model that predicts if our customer accepts or declines the credit card offer?<br/><br/>

 Further project details such as deliverables can be found [here](https://github.com/lillaszulyovszky/ironhack-case-study-classification/tree/main/project_details)